akshayec004/CF_Templates/IAM/README.md

 * Login to the dev account, create a policy 'allow-assume-role-in-prod' with permission to assume the role created in the step 2.
 * Create an IAM user 'developer' and attach the policy created in the step 3.
 * Login to dev account with the user 'developer' and switch role by entering the prod account ID and role ARN.
-* Go to S3 and try to list/read/write objects in the bucket that you have permission to.
+* Go to S3 and try to list buckets or read/write objects in the bucket that you have permission to.
 If everything is setup correctly, we should be able to perform these operations.